concordchat-legacy/api-docs/users.rst

 Users
 =====
-This covers the current user-api of hatsu.
+This covers the current user-api of Ayaka.

 A ``session_id`` is, in lamens terms, just a stringized snowflake.